Organic Friendship 101

 3) Consciously and gently remove the things you’re not trying to cultivate (like those slugs that keep eating your baby dahlia shoots and that itchy crabgrass invading your lavender bushes).
 Apply this in friendship by establishing clear boundaries and removing toxic or unhealthy friendships.

 4) Promote sustainability.
 Land and water, like time, are limited resources.
-Apply this in friendship by being honest about how many friendships you can realistically maintain and staying mindful of reciprocity.
+Apply this in friendship by being honest about how many friendships you can realistically maintain.
+You might also choose to stay mindful of reciprocity; how much you’re giving and getting from your friendships.
 Avoid overcommitting, over-taking, or over-giving.
 Give, receive, and share in ways that promote balance and long-term equilibrium.

 I hope today’s post helped you think about the word "organic" differently when you think about friendship.
 Organic doesn’t mean effortless.
 Organic food is grown with a high degree of planning and intention to ensure a productive yield — and the same is true for organic friendships. 😉 Organic, nutritious connections are more likely to bloom and thrive in gardens that are well-prepared and well-tended.
 I hope you’re up for the task.
 I’ll see you in the garden. 💪🏾👩🏾🌾